Favourite: Decline

 In France, the movement was in the opposite direction.
 On the death of Cardinal Mazarin in 1661, the 23-year-old Louis XIV determined that he would rule himself, and he did not allow the delegation of power to ministers that had happened during the previous 40 years.
 The absolute monarchy pioneered by Cardinal Richelieu, Mazarin's predecessor, was to be led by the monarch himself.
 Louis had many powerful ministers, notably Jean-Baptiste Colbert, in finances, and François-Michel le Tellier, Marquis de Louvois, the army, but the overall direction was never delegated, and no subsequent French minister ever equalled the power of the two cardinals.

 In Spain under the Habsburgs, when Olivares was succeeded by his nephew Luis Méndez de Haro, the last real valido, the control of government into a single pair of hands had already been weakened.

 In literature

-In República Mista (1602), dedicated to the Duke of Lerma—the royal favourite of Philip III of Spain—philosopher, advisor and statesman Tomás Fernández de Medrano offered one of the earliest theoretical justifications of the favourite.
-Writing amid criticism of royal favourites under Philip III, Medrano portrayed the favourite not as a rival to royal authority, but as a necessary extension of it—entrusted with distinct responsibilities in service of effective governance.
-Drawing on classical examples such as Callisthenes and Panaetius, he argued that wise princes always relied on loyal and prudent confidants to moderate power and sustain the weight of rule.

-English literature

 Favourites were the subject of much contemporary debate, some of it involving a certain amount of danger for the participants.
 There were many English plays on the subject; amongst the best known are Marlowe's Edward II, in which Piers Gaveston is a leading character, and Sejanus His Fall (1603), for which Ben Jonson was called before the Privy Council, accused of "Popery and treason", as the play was claimed by his enemies to contain allusions to the contemporary court of James I of England.
 Sejanus, whose career in Ancient Rome under Tiberius was vividly described by Tacitus, was the subject of numerous works all around Europe.
 Shakespeare was more cautious, and with the exceptions of Falstaff, badly disappointed in his hopes of becoming a favourite, and Cardinal Wolsey in Henry VIII, he gives no major parts to favourites.